thoughtspot/thoughtspot.github.io/_release/notes.md

 You can now enable case sensitivity when defining formulas, and the final formula output retains the case sensitive state.
 Quoted texts in a formula can now be case-sensitive.
-For example, "if revenue > 1000 then 'Good' else 'Bad'".
+For example, "`if revenue > 1000 then 'Good' else 'Bad'`".
-The output of this formula retains the case
+The output of this formula retains the case.

 ### Only authenticated users have access